kumarvamsi/FIKARA/readme.md

 NOTE
 --------
-explode is an app that let the users to  share their mobile/web/gaming app ideas with the world.
+FIKARA is an app that let the users to  share their mobile/web/gaming app ideas with the world.